cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

         if there is a tag, return a string of the tag if not return bool False
     '''
+    # kilroy does not like this code returning mixed types
     if line_elements[idx_tag1]: return line_elements[idx_tag1]
     if line_elements[idx_tag2]: return line_elements[idx_tag2]
     if line_elements[idx_tag3]: return line_elements[idx_tag3]